MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxformula.md

 ---

- #`rxFormula`: Formula Syntax for RevoScaleR Analysis Functions
+ #rxFormula: Formula Syntax for RevoScaleR Analysis Functions

  Applies to version 9.1.0 of package RevoScaleR.